PetruNclsc/CourseraGuidedProjects/README.md

 <h2>Description</h2>
 Those are all my guided projects that I have completed on coursera.
-The Coursera terms & conditions do not allow to post screenshots and logs because the content is free for personal use.
+The Coursera terms & conditions do not allow to post screenshots and logs because the content is for personal use.
 But here are all the certifications that I received for completing the projects and post-project assessment quiz.
 <br /> <br />

 <p align="center">